filipstrand/mflux/README.md

 #### Saving a quantized version to disk

-To save a local copy of the quantized weights, run the `save.py` script like so:
+To save a local copy of the quantized weights, run the `mflux-save` command like so:

 ```
-python save.py \
+mflux-save \
     --path "/Users/filipstrand/Desktop/schnell_8bit" \
     --model schnell \
     --quantize 8